adegan1/cmpm121-world-of-bits/PLAN.md

 - [x] make initial state of cells consistent across page loads
 - [x] make player status show current token
 - [x] add an goal if the player reaches a certain token value

+## D3.b: Globe-spanning gameplay (player movement and exploration)

+Key technical challenge: Can you create a world-spanning grid of tiles while only keeping memory of what is relevant?
+Key gameplay challenge: Can players walk around the world to simulate real-world traversal?

+### Steps

+- [x] abstract coordinates system
+- [ ] add four player movment buttons for up, down, left, and right
+- [ ] allow the player to move one tile at a time in any of the four cardinal directions
+- [ ] spawn in new cells and remove old ones to fit player view (using moveend function)
+- [ ] update interactable cells (must be near player)
+- [ ] have cells appear memoryless in current version
+- [ ] update cells tp use an earth-spanning coordinate system anchored at Null Island
+- [ ] update style to be more intuitive
+- [ ] increase winning token requirement